She never played basketball, but Sara Fortier is pretty quick off the dribble.

-“It keeps us young, that’s for sure,” laughed Fortier, who along with husband Gary always have their son’s back.
+“It keeps us young, that’s for sure,” laughed Fortier, who, along with husband Gary, always has her son’s back.

 That would be Craig Fortier, an assistant coach at Eastern Washington who stands 20 feet in front of them as the Eagles begin the second half.

 Twenty miles away, Craig’s wife, Lisa, is in gameday mode as an assistant with the Gonzaga women’s team.

 Theirs is a story of raising a family against a full-court press of practices, games, meetings and recruiting trips – and they wouldn’t have it any other way.